 For digital TV, the concern over pay-TV security is even greater.
 Unlike analog content, which deteriorates with each subsequent copy, each “copy” of digital content is as good as the original.
-So, for the digital age, content providers have had to find new ways to ensure content protection and enable full monetization of rights.
-As a result, pay TV operators have adopted a variety of proprietary CAS solutions from a small group of vendors.
+So, in the digital age, content providers have to find new ways to ensure content protection and enable full monetization of rights.
+As a result, pay-TV operators have adopted a variety of proprietary CAS solutions from a small group of vendors.

 Another major issue for broadcasters is that if a CAS system was hacked (which would generally happen after three to four years with smart card-based systems), the pay-TV operator had to pay for and send new smart cards with new unique information, thus rendering the old cards useless.
 This represents a major cost and considerable operational challenges for pay-TV operators, thus hitting them with additional CAPEX (purchase new cards) and OPEX (logistics of card distribution).

-Cardless CAS and the advent of two-way communications means that smart cards for pay-TV are becoming obsolete in most markets.
-With cardless security, the anti-piracy countermeasures can usually be managed over-the-air.
+Cardless CAS and the advent of two-way communications mean that smart cards for pay-TV are becoming obsolete in most markets.
+With cardless security, the anti-piracy countermeasures can usually be managed over the air .

 Why conditional access matters